-The Fratellis have announced details of their new album ‘Half Drunk Under A Full Moon’, to be released May 8 on Cooking Vinyl.
+The Fratellis will release their new album ‘Half Drunk Under A Full Moon’ on April 9, 2021 on Cooking Vinyl.
 Pre-order the album now to receive the brilliant new track, “Six Days In June”.

 If you thought you knew The Fratellis, think again.
 ‘Half Drunk Under A Full Moon’, the Glasgow band’s sixth album, is a kaleidoscopic delight full of surprises, from its flamboyant title track and lush songs steeped in brass and strings to twists on the stomping sing-alongs with which the trio first found fame.
 Following the UK Top 5 success of 2018’s critically-lauded ‘In Your Own Sweet Time’, which contained the Radio 2 playlisted single “Starcrossed Losers”, The Fratellis began work on its audacious follow-up in buoyant form.